-When the number of absences exceeds twice the credit hours, students may be requested to drop the course or receive a failing grade.
+When the number of absences exceeds twice the credit hours, students may be administratively withdrawn from the course.

 Make-up Work

 Instructors may allow students to make up class work missed if the absence is caused by documented illness, documented exigent circumstances or approved participation in University-sponsored activities.
 Even though students have been officially excused, their grade in courses may be affected by excessive absences which prevent normal progress.
 Those students who are permitted to enter classes during the late registration period are responsible for making up all class work missed.
 It is the responsibility of the student to contact his/her individual instructors in this regard.